 Ensuring that public institutions, especially educational institutions, are open and accessible to a broad and diverse array of individuals, including individuals of all races and ethnicities, is an important and entirely legitimate government objective.
 Measures that ensure diversity, accessibility and opportunity are important components of government’s responsibility to its citizens.

-With these words, the United States government linked its democratic commitment to equal opportunity, and accessibility to diversity.
+With these words, the United States government linked its commitment to democracy to equal opportunity, and accessibility to diversity.
 The Bush administration further observed in its brief that “[i]f undergraduate and graduate institutions are not open to all individuals and broadly inclusive to our diverse national community, then the top jobs, graduate schools, and the professions will be closed to some.”
-This amicus brief had a strong influence both on other briefs that quoted its wording and on the Court’s ruling.
+This amicus brief had a strong influence both on other briefs that quoted it and on the Court’s ruling.

-Other groups of officials argued in their amici briefs that “[e]nsuring the continuation of our democracy is a compelling interest and diversity is essential to achieving that goal” and that “[t]he Equal Protection Clause was born of our belief in human equality and guarantees equal treatment and equal opportunity for all Americans regardless of race.
+Other official bodies and private organizations argued in their amici briefs that “[e]nsuring the continuation of our democracy is a compelling interest and diversity is essential to achieving that goal” and that “[t]he Equal Protection Clause was born of our belief in human equality and guarantees equal treatment and equal opportunity for all Americans regardless of race.
 At its heart, the Equal Protection Clause recognizes that the diversity of our Nation is one of its greatest strengths.”
 Similarly, the amici briefs of elite colleges, including Harvard, articulated their pedagogical interests in diversity but concurrently stressed their commitment “to make certain that no racial or ethnic group is excluded from that vital process[,] . . . ensuring that minorities are not excluded from the professions and positions of future leadership.”
-In a highly influential amicus brief submitted by retired military officers, the utilitarian benefits of diversity were similarly closely connected, their argument being that diversity is an absolute necessity for “the military’s ability to fulfill its principal mission to provide national security” and that there is an “indivisible link exist[s] between military efficiency and equal opportunity.”
+In a highly influential amicus brief submitted by retired military officers, the utilitarian benefits of diversity were similarly closely linked, their argument being that diversity is an absolute necessity for “the military’s ability to fulfill its principal mission to provide national security” and that an “indivisible link exist[s] between military efficiency and equal opportunity.”

 The Michigan amici challenged Powell’s narrow interpretation of diversity, augmenting it with history and a commitment to remedying past wrongs, as well as an egalitarian-democratic vision of diversity and the means to achieve it: affirmative action.
-This reinterpretation of diversity was partly reflected in the Grutter ruling that upheld the law school's holistic admissions approach.
-Justice O’Connor who wrote for the majority in Grutter adopted Powell’s plurality and the diversity framework, but inspired by some of the amicus briefs she reinfused it with both utilitarian and egalitarian ends.
+This reinterpretation of diversity was partly reflected in the Grutter ruling that upheld the law school’s holistic admissions approach.
+Justice O’Connor, writing for the majority in Grutter, adopted the reasoning of Powell’s plurality decision and the diversity framework, but inspired by some of the amicus briefs, she reinfused it with both utilitarian and egalitarian ends.

-The Grutter Court recognized the utilitarian pedagogical and augmented it with a more market market-driven objective of preparing students for the workforce.
-It emphasized that student-body diversity “promotes learning outcomes, and better prepares students for an increasingly diverse workforce and society, and better prepares them as professionals. . . . .
+The Grutter Court recognized the utilitarian pedagogical rationales and augmented them with a more market market-driven objective of preparing students for the workforce.
+It emphasized that student body diversity “promotes learning outcomes, and better prepares students for an increasingly diverse workforce and society, and better prepares them as professionals. . . ..
 Today’s increasingly global marketplace [requires skills that] can only be developed through exposure to widely diverse people, cultures, ideas, and viewpoints.”
-But, unlike SFFA’s amici and majority, for the Grutter Court, the benefits of diversity were far greater: safeguarding American democracy.
+However, the Grutter Court saw far greater benefits in diversity than did the SFFA’s amici and majority; that is, safeguarding American democracy.